GraviBERT: Transformer-based inference for gravitational-wave time series: Training

+In practice, the implementation uses strictly alternating masked and unmasked segments, which is a close approximation to the Markov chain for the chosen parameters.
 For our experiments, we set a masking ratio of $r=0.15$ and a mean masked segment length of $l_m = 32$.
-This choice of a relatively long mean segment length is deliberate and tied to our network's architecture.
+This choice of a relatively long mean segment length is tied to our network's architecture.
 It serves two purposes: first, it prevents the reconstruction task from becoming trivial, as the model must learn long-range dependencies rather than simply interpolating from immediate neighbors.
 Second, and more critically, it ensures that the masked regions are robust to the temporal downsampling performed by the feature extractor.
 With a total downsampling factor of 8x in our network, a mean masked length of 32 ensures that each masked segment in the input corresponds to multiple tokens in the latent space where the reconstruction loss is computed, providing a stable and consistent learning signal.
 The masked vector is then applied to the input waveform via element-wise multiplication to produce the masked input

 and we also define a binary padding mask $\mathbf{p} \in \{0,1\}^{L}$, indicating valid input positions to distinguish from $0$'s in the sequence which were due to padding.
 The pretraining objective involves two parallel data processing pathways.
 The main pathway generates a prediction from the corrupted input, while the second generates the ground truth target from the original input.
 The prediction path proceeds as follows: the masked waveform is passed through a feature extractor $\mathcal{F}(\cdot)$, yielding downsampled features ($\mathbf{l}_m \in \mathbb{R}^{B,N,d_{\mathcal{F}}}$).
 These are subsequently transposed and linearly projected to the transformer's dimension $d_{model}$ by $f_{\text{proj}}(\cdot)$, on top of which positional encodings are added through $f_{\text{pos}}(\cdot)$.
 Schematically,